r4victor/tenthousandmeters/content/blog/python_bts_06.md

 Note that the compiler doesn't know whether `x` is an integer, a float, a list or something else, so it always produces the same `BINARY_ADD` opcode to perform the addition.
 The VM, therefore, must be able to figure out the right way to add `x` to `7` depending on what `x` is.

 CPython solves this problem by representing everything in the language as a Python object (hence the phrase "Everything in Python is an object").
-So, the VM needs to work only with Python objects.
-All values the VM stores on the value stack are pointers to Python objects.
+So, the VM needs to work only with Python objects, and all values the VM stores on the value stack are pointers to Python objects.
 The VM doesn't know how to add integers or floats but it knows that any Python object has a type.
 A type, in turn, knows everything about objects of that type.
 The `int` type knows how to add integers, and the `float` type knows how to add floats.
 So, the VM asks the type to perform the operation.

 This simplified explanation captures the essence of the solution, but it also omits a lot of important details.
 For example, you might think that to add `x` to `7`, the VM simply calls something like `x.__add__(7)`, `type(x).__add__(x, 7)` or `(7).__radd__(x)`, but the reality is a bit more complicated.
 To get a more realistic picture, we need to understand what Python objects and types really are and how they work.